youurt/multi-form/README.md

 - For the form validation simple regex is used (see services/validationService.js).

-- The "Containers", "Elements" and "services" folders have each an index.js file, so they can be imported easily.

 - The mappings/pagesMappings.js file is for data modification.
 Each field can be changed with this file.